Talk to a Lawyer

 Is an Oral (Spoken but Not Written) Will Valid?

 Oral wills might have worked when many people were illiterate, but not today.
 These days, a written and signed will is necessary.

 Is a "Deathbed Will" Valid?

-Last-minute wills, often called "deathbed wills", can be just as valid as a will you create in advance yourself or in a lawyer's office.
+Last-minute wills, often called "deathbed wills," can be just as valid as a will created in a lawyer's office.

 Wills with a "self-proving affidavit" attached are easier to prove valid in probate court.

 Using a Video for a Last Will & Testament?